 Sandringham, the Norfolk country home of Her Majesty The Queen, will be available for private tours of the House before or after the normal opening hours of 11am to 5pm.

 On your arrival you will be escorted by a senior member of the Estate staff from the gardens entrance and into the glorious grounds that surround Sandringham House.
-Your guests will have the splendour of Sandringham House to themselves with plenty of time to view each room, ask questions and listen to the knowledgeable guides who will accompany you.
+Guests will have the splendour of the House to themselves with plenty of time to view each room, ask questions and soak in all the knowledge bestowed onto you by the guides who will accompany you through Sandringham.